 To Prevent Dry Sockets, Make Sure You Don’t Do These Things After Surgery.

-When you have tooth extractions surgery in our Peoria office, you’ll be discharged with a variety of post-operative instructions to follow.
+When you have tooth extractions surgery at AOS in Peoria, you’ll be discharged with a variety of post-operative instructions to follow.
 Make sure you do, in fact, follow these instructions to a “T.” There are several “don’ts” on this list, and many of them are in place to prevent you from suffering from dry sockets.
 When you have a tooth extraction, don’t:

 - Smoke cigarettes.
 When you inhale cigarette smoke, you can inadvertently dislodge the blood clot that has formed over your jawbone, thus causing a dry socket.
 In fact, it’s best to quit smoking altogether as tobacco products constrict blood flow, which may complicate your oral surgery and recovery process.
 If you need help quitting smoking, ask our doctors about entering a smoking cessation program.